getodk/docs/odk1-src/getting-started.rst

 #.
 Select :guilabel:`Send Finalized Form` to upload your completed survey to Aggregate.

-Now, you should be able to log back into Aggregate instance and see your completed survey results.
+Now log back into Aggregate instance and see your completed survey results.